marcelolalvarez/my-professional-website/_posts/2020-03-11-how-to-install-jekyll-on-ubuntu.md

 Run the following commands in Ubuntu to have Jekyll up and running in your system.

-1.sudo apt-get update
+1. sudo apt-get update
-2.sudo apt-get install ruby
+2. sudo apt-get install ruby
-3.sudo apt-get install ruby-dev
+3. sudo apt-get install ruby-dev
-4.sudo gem install bundler
+4. sudo gem install bundler
-5.sudo gem install jekyll
+5. sudo gem install jekyll
-6.CD to the project directory
+6. CD to the project directory
-7.bundle update
+7. bundle update
-8.bundle install
+8. bundle install
-9.bundle exec jekyll server (this will run the default site in your localhost.
+9. bundle exec jekyll server (this will run the default site in your localhost.
 So fire your browser and go to http://localhost:4000)

 That's it.
 You should be able to see a basic Jekyll site in your browser.